A-K-Erol/Dermatology_Multiview_Learning/0_README.md

   3. Multi-view K Nearest Neighbor: 74% accuracy

 Details:
   1. SVM: I used the sklearn library to implement the algorithm.
-Testing is done with both a one vs one and one vs rest approach for multiple classification, with nearly identical results.
+Tested with both a one-vs-one and one-vs-rest approach for multiple classification, with nearly identical results.
   2. Neural network: I used the pytorch library and pandas to process the data; testing was performed with several neural networks, with the best results for simple and small linear network models.
 Epoch count of 200 and learning rate of .001 were used.